Wednesday, 11 November 2015

 Before you spend money, find out if people will actually buy your products or services.
 This may be the most important thing you do.
 You can do this by validating your market.
 In other words, who, exactly, will buy your products or services other than your family or friends?
 (And don't say.
 "Everyone in America will want my product."
 Trust me--they won't.)
 What is the size of your target market?
 Who are your customers?
 Is your product or service relevant to their everyday life?
 Why do they need it?

-Personal Finances and Choose the Right Kind of Money You Need for Your
+3. Understand Your Personal Finances and Choose the Right Kind of Money You Need for Your Business.

 As an entrepreneur, your personal life and business life are interconnected.
 You are likely to be your first--and possibly only--investor.
 Therefore, having a detailed understanding of your personal finances, and the ability to track them, is an essential first step before seeking outside funding for your business.
 This is why I recommend setting up your personal accounts in a money management system such as Mint.com to simplify this process.